Uranite/svt-av1-tritium/README.md

 - `--alt-ssim-tuning` *0 and 1*

 Enables VQ psychovisual optimizations from tune 0, as well as changing SSIM rate-distortion calculations by utilizing an alternative per-pixel variance function across 4X4, 8X8, and 16X16 blocks in addition to superblock-level SSIM rate-distortion tuning.
-Only tested to operate on Tune 2 (SSIM) and Tune 4 (Still Picture); usage on Tune 3 (Subjective SSIM) may cause unexpected behaviour.
+Originally tested to operate on Tune 2 (SSIM) and Tune 4 (Still Picture); usage on Tune 3 (Subjective SSIM) is experimental.
 The default is 0.

 - `--filtering-noise-detection` *0 to 4*